 11am: RE-ENACTENT OF THE FLAG RAISING AT IWO JIMA (Marginal Way) While the flag raising at Iwo Jima did not take place during the Revolutionary War, we take a moment to remember and give thanks to all of those who have fought for our freedom throughout our history.
 Weather permitting.

 12:30pm: PATRIOTIC POOCH PAGEANT AND FASHION SHOW (Liquid Dreams parking lot, 696 Main Street.
 Weather permitting.)
 Dress your dog in costume, or just come to watch the show!
-Two costume categories: Patriotic(red, white, and blue) and Favorite American (any Abe Lincoln wannabe’s out there?)
+Two costume categories: Patriotic(red, white, and blue) and Favorite American figure.
 Prizes will be awarded for most patriotic costume and best costume impersonation.
 Animal Welfare Society will be there to feature some of their adoptable dogs.